BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKImportImageStackFilter.md

 Read in a stack of 2D images and stack the images into a 3D Volume using the ITK library.
 Supports most common scalar pixel types and the many file formats supported by ITK.
 The filter will create a new Image Geometry.
 The user can specify a value for the origin and the spacing if the defaults are not appropriate.
 The default value for the origin will be at (0, 0, 0) and the default spacing value will be (1.0, 1.0, 1.0).
 If the user needs to have the create Image Geometry located in a different location in the global reference frame, the user can change the default origin value.
 The "origin" of the image is at a normal Cartesian style origin.
+The user can decide to scale the images as they are being read in by turning on the Scale Images option, and setting a scale value.
+A scale value of 0.1 resamples the images in the stack to one-tenth the number of pixels, a scale value of 2 resamples the images in the stack to double the number of pixels.
+The default scale value is 1.

 ## Image Operations